alan-camilo/100-days-of-code/log.md

 ### Day 5: April 21, 2020

-**Today's Progress**: I improved exception handling related to the network part in module-mpp, and the forecast pollution notification message.
+**Today's Progress**: I improved exception handling related to the network part in the module-mpp, and also the forecast pollution notification message.

 **Thoughts**: Think of every possible exception that can be thrown by your IO classes.